zoddDev/dotfiles/README.md

 ```
 setup.sh all pink-nord
 ```
+(this command would install all necessary packages, themes, icons and would install pink-nord rice)

+### Recomendation
 You can try to install all at once by using "all" argument, however I'd install it one by one in case some installation fails.
 I'd follow this order: general, aur, themes, rice.